 Oskar Schindler never did anything else great for the rest of his life.
 In fact he was a failure in business and at his marriage.
-He was dependent on the gratitude of those he had saved.
+He was dependent on the charity of those he had saved.
 But for a few terrible, yet amazing years, Schindler realized himself as few of us do.

 If yoenjoyed this essay you might also be interested in my book Killing Cool: Fantasy vs. Reality in American Life.